Roading Construction Worker

 Roading construction workers gain skills on the job.
 Most start as labourers and move into more specialised roles as they gain skills and qualifications.

-- New Zealand Transport Agency website - information on Class 2, 3, 4 and 5 heavy vehicle licences
+- New Zealand Transport Agency website - Class 2, 3, 4 and 5 heavy vehicle licences

-- New Zealand Transport Agency website - information on R, T or W endorsements
+- New Zealand Transport Agency website - R, T or W endorsements

 A minimum of three years of secondary education is recommended.
 Useful subjects include English, maths, science, construction and mechanical technologies and physical education.